 The Self-Care Training Centre at Lalgadh provides a two week residential training to equip individuals practically and

 psychologically to participate in family and community life again.
 It is designed to reproduce everyday living and working conditions, allowing trainees to learn together how to take care of their anaesthetic hands, feet and eyes, while tackling the practical problems of everyday life, in a non-medical environment.
 Since it was established in the late 1990s, over 10,000 people, all disabled by leprosy, have received the two week training.
 Studies to see whether this training has helped reduce the recurrence of ulcers, and the deterioration of leprosy affected limbs, have shown that it does work!

 The pictures above show various exercises, with the group on the left working to strengthen leg muscles that have been weakened by leprosy, causing drop-foot.
 The group on the right are soaking, scraping and oiling their anaesthetic feet to keep the tissue supple and soft to avoid cracking and subsequent ulceration.
 Exercises like these also give opportunity to check limbs for damage.
 If these people can learn to prevent ulcers, they have a much better chance of being accepted by their communities.

 Self-care training teaches people how to:

-- check that their anaesthesia is not worsening and how to protect their anaesthetic hands and feet while cooking, farming, using tools, and often with the help of a range of simple assistive devices;
+- check that their anaesthesia is not worsening and how to protect their anaesthetic hands and feet while cooking, eating, walking, farming, and using tools – often with the help of a range of simple assistive devices;

-- regularly check for damage and detect it quickly, and initiate healing care so that ulceration and unnecessary hospital visits are avoided and damage is minimized;
+- regularly check for damage, detect it quickly, and initiate healing care so that ulceration and unnecessary hospital visits are avoided and damage is minimized;

 - care for skin that has lost the capacity to sweat and thereby stay supple and strong, and replace the natural processes with a care system that achieves the same effect;